 What Are Roman Numerals?
 A Complete Guide with Rules & Examples

-Two thousand years old and still everywhere — on clock faces, movie credits, Super Bowl logos, and building cornerstones.
-Here's how Roman numerals actually work.
+Roman numerals are more than 2,000 years old and still appear on clock faces, movie credits, Super Bowl logos, books, monuments, and building cornerstones.
+Here is how they actually work.

 Table of Contents